hidmush86/Bazzite-Laptop-Setup-Guide/README.md

 # Bazzite Laptop Setup Guide

+This is my personal guide for configuring Bazzite on my HP Envy x 360 laptop.
+Meaning, your mileage may vary. :)

 ## CTRL + ALT Swap (MacOS Layout)
 Open 'Input Remapper'
 - Devices Tab -> Select 'AT Translate Set 2 keyboard' (or your keyboard name)